alexis-brosseau/Ebay-Scraper/README.md

 # Ebay Scraper
 This script has 2 main functions:
-1. Get the average price of any product on Ebay based on items already sold.
+1. Get the average price of a product based on already sold ones.
-2. Get a list of the current product on sale.
+2. Get a list of products on sale.

 ## Requirements: ##